Backbone81/membership/README.md

 - The performance characteristics of the gossip queue is suboptimal.
 When creating a cluster with 16k members, the creating of the cluster alone without any gossip takes excessive amount of time.
 Look into a ringbuffer implementation.
-- Provide an auto round-trip timeout which is derived from the 99th percentile of past network messages and use +10%
 - Support more than one direct probes during the protocol period

 ### More Advanced Topics